Flowering Eucalyptus II (original 30 x 21.5" cyanotype)

 Signed on the back.

-(30 × 22 inch botanical cyanotype on paper)
+(30 × 21.5 inch botanical cyanotype on paper)

 Unframed.

+The same size and colors as the other two prints of the same name (Flowering Eucalyptus I and III).
 These early spring eucalyptus branches still have their tiny star-shaped flowers attached where the little acorn-shaped seeds grow.
 They came from a fallen tree in the woods by my house in the Oakland hills.

 My botanical cyanotypes are each one-of-a-kind “contact photographs” made outdoors using natural light and real plants and branches.
 There was no camera or photo negative, no etched plate or printing press.